albjan/deep-carbon/README.md

 Distant galaxies containing neutral-carbon, in particular, are useful because their properties help us investigate star formation in the early universe.
 However, traditional computational methods for detecting absorption lines are extremely time-consuming and require frequent human intervention.
 Neutral-carbon lines in particular are rare, weak, and difficult to detect at exceptionally far distances.
 So, my research develops a convolutional neural network to detect neutral-carbon absorption lines in the Sloan Digital Sky Survey Data Release 12 (SDSS DR12) quasar spectra dataset.

 ## Methodology ##
+### The Data ###
 SDSS DR12 contains a sample of >500,000 quasar spectra to be searched for neutral-carbon absorption lines.
+Each spectrum contains ~4,400 flux data points over a ~7,000 Å wavelength range.
+Neutral-carbon absorbs at